Gurobi/gurobi-optimods/docs/source/mods/mwis.rst

     .. group-tab:: pandas
-        The input graph is a pandas dataframe with two columns named as node1 and node2 capturing the vertex pairs of an edge.
-The vertex weights is also a pandas dataframe with a column named as weights describing the weight of each vertex.
+        The input graph is a pandas dataframe with two columns named as "node1" and "node2" capturing the vertex pairs of an edge.
+The vertex weights is also a pandas dataframe with a column named as "weights" describing the weight of each vertex.

         .. testcode:: mwis_pd